KhonngNhoTen/datainout/README.md

 ### IV.
 Template generator

-To create an Excel template file for both import and report purposes, you need to prepare a sample Excel file that includes the header, footer, and table sections.
+To create an Excel template file for both import and report purposes, you need to prepare a layout file that includes the header, footer, and table sections.
 Then, use **ExcelTemplateImport** (for import) or **ExcelTemplateReport** (for report) to generate the template file.

 Below is the full code to generate the template: